philaser/virusmodel/README.md

 ### Installation

-Dillinger requires Python 3 to run.
+Virusmodel requires Python 3 to run.

 To install, simply use the command below